lukeKarlovich/fabricCanvas/README.md

     - the bundle will be included in a `dist` folder in the root directory of the project;
     - the bundle will be included in the `deployment` and `widgets` folder of the Mendix test project.

-If you run into error "Module level directives cause errors when bundled, 'use client' was ignored"

-Add to nodeModules/@mendix/pluggable-widgets-tools/configs/rollup.config.js

-On line 294 add or at the start of the onwarn function:
-        if (warning.code === 'MODULE_LEVEL_DIRECTIVE') {
-            return
-        }

-See https://forum.mendix.com/link/space/widgets/questions/128609 for additional details

-[specify contribution]